liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/04-adding-the-management-bar/01-implementing-the-management-bar-display-styles.markdown

+---
+header-id: implementing-the-management-bar-display-styles
+---

-# Implementing the Management Bar Display Styles [](id=implementing-the-management-bar-display-styles)
+# Implementing the Management Bar Display Styles

 The Management Bar offers a few display styles for your app's search container
 contents: descriptive, icon, and list.
 These views are standard in @product@'s